Corda is an open-source blockchain platform.

 A compatibility zone is a deployed network instance that is managed by a network operator.

 There are also non-Corda Network Foundation managed compatibility zones.
-These are basically networks that rely on custom network map and doorman services to discover the nodes and control network permissions.
+These are networks that rely on custom network map and doorman services to discover the nodes and control network permissions.
 These zones are managed by organizations deploying the zones and acting as network operators for the zones.